nikitaodnorob/nikitaodnorob/README.md

 ### 👋 About me

-- 👨‍💻 I'm a frontend developer (React)
+- 👨‍💻 A frontend developer (React)
-- 👨‍🎓 I'm an MMCS master student
+- 👨‍🎓 An MMCS master student
-- 🏠 I'm from Rostov-on-Don, Russia
+- 🏠 From Rostov-on-Don, Russia
-- 😄 I love football and snooker
+- 😄 Love football and snooker
 - 🌍 Languages: **Russian** (_Native_), **English** (_Intermediate_)

 ### ✉ Contact me